Light & Deep app icon

 See before you shoot.

 Light & Deep is an iPhone app.
-It's a rangefinder, a light meter, a director's viewfinder in one.
-Light & Deep is an iPhone app.
-It's a rangefinder, a light meter, a director's viewfinder in one.
+It's a rangefinder, a light meter and a director's viewfinder in one.
 Plan your shots, develop an intuition for exposure settings, see the expected depth of field.

 It's in beta on TestFlight.
 Everything unlocked, so you can test it out.
-Try it and tell me what works.
+Try it and tell me how you like it.

 2.4 m 6x7 · 80mm · f/2.8

 Runs on any iPhone.
-The depth measurement needs an iPhone Pro.
+Depth measurement needs an iPhone Pro.

 Three tools, one app.